alex11902/README/README.md

 Readme

-Hello , my steam name is wirebuilder28
+Hello , my steamprofile http://steamcommunity.com/id/ingabenwetrust can be found here Add me if you will!
-And i welcome you to this
+And I welcome you to this repository.